Guide to shipping container home utilities

 Prefab vs DIY design

-If you’re buying a prefab unit then the manufacture will make it easy for you to connect up all the basic utilities.
-However, if you’re converting shipping containers, then you’ll need to be mindful of where the services will connect to.
+If you’re buying a prefab unit, the manufacture will make it easy for you to connect up all the basic utilities.
+However, if you’re converting shipping containers, you’ll need to be mindful of where the services will connect to.
 Ideally, you’d want them to terminate at a central point.

 Distance from the mains

 Another thing you will need to consider is the distance from your container home to the mains, as you might need to install underground pipework and cabling.
 All of these should comply with industry and local authority regulations, as well as statutory regulation of energy supplies.

 Thankfully, any licensed electrician or plumber can help you connect your new home to the grid while ensuring all installations meet and are certified to British Standard regulations and building regulations.

 Granted, thinking about hooking up your container home to the utilities probably isn’t at the top of your list.
 However, it’s essential to have them in place before you can move in.

 As it can take a few weeks to set up utility services to individual container homes, and even longer if no services are currently available on the site, you need to start early.
 You’ll want to start looking for sources of supply straight after you’ve purchased a plot for your shipping container home.